-To see what happens when the students at Title I schools use Reflex for 60 days, play
+To see what happens when the students at Title I schools use Reflex for 60 days, play this video.

 Across the 233 schools, the average starting fluency was 23%, the average fluency on day 60 was 94%, and the average final fluency was 96%.
-No matter what the percentage of students on free and reduced lunch at the school, the students improved their fluency.
+No matter the percentage of students on free and reduced lunch at the school, the students improved their fluency.
 Reflex engages students at every level and gives them the fundamental skills they need to succeed in math class.

 The last study on Title I schools and Reflex was during the

 2014-2015 school year.
-Since then, Reflex has become about 10% more efficient in pushing students toward high fluency levels, shaving about 2 weeks off the time required to become 100% fluent.
+Since then, Reflex has become about 10% more efficient in pushing students toward high fluency levels, shaving about two weeks off the time required to become 100% fluent.
 Not only does greater efficiency help reduce burn-out in students, it also means that students in grade 3 can switch to multiplication and division sooner because it takes them less time to complete their addition and subtraction assignments.

 Reflex helps all students succeed

-Using fact families and delivering the right facts at the right time for each individual student, Reflex meets students where they are.
+Using fact families and delivering the correct facts at the right time for each individual student, Reflex meets students where they are.
 And students learn that they can all succeed in math if they put in the work.

 Not already using Reflex?
 See the impact Reflex can have on your classroom when you sign up for a

-free 30-day trial or contact us for more details.
+free 30-day trial, or contact us for more details.